 The majority of people in countries like Ethiopia face challenges to acquire knowledge to become successful in life.
 Access to libraries is limited because of lack of facilities.
 Book collections are often outdated and lack important subjects.
 Therefore digital learning and access to Internet is much needed.
 This growing demand for library services is strongest among young people.

-Our Foundation has been involved with the establishment of the Wolaitta Public Library in Sodo town in Wolaitta, southern Ethiopia, and now we are helping to improve the library with extra facilities.
+Our Foundation was involved with the establishment of the Wolaitta Public Library in Sodo town in Wolaitta, southern Ethiopia.
+Since its opening in 2006 we have helped to improve the library with extra books an new facilities.

 Wolaitta Public Library - a well used facility

 By being the only Public library in Wolaitta Sodo it fulfills a great need.
 It offers access to books and digital learning materials.
 The library is well used and the number of visitors is growing every year.
 The staff records more than 500 visitors every day!

 The aim of Wolaitta Library is to empower visitors to develop and create the skills, knowledge and ideas they need to participate in their society and bring development to their impoverished region.The Library is mostly used by young people who have no other place to go when they want to study outside the school or their homes.

 Benches for the Library Compound and Expansion of Wi-Fi network